Answers to the questions I hear a lot.

 Q: How many witnesses do we need can they be related to us?

 A: You need two witnesses present for any Marriage Ceremony.
 It is required that they are 12 years of age or older.
 Any person can act as a witness; parents, siblings and friends.
 Even your photographer.
 The presiding Officiant (me) cannot act as a witness.

 "For me, a couple's wedding is a transformational event.
 That's why I produce their wedding ceremony with them, from the time the guests arrive until they make their exit up the aisle."

 Q: Can we write our own vows?

-A: Sure!
-You can do anything you want!
-It’s your ceremony!
+A: Of course!
+I encourage it.
+You can do anything you want, it’s your wedding ceremony!
 I'll even give you some pointers and my guide to "Creating Your Marriage Vows", anything you need to inspire you and get your creative juices flowing.

 Q: Can we include elements from different cultural traditions into our Wedding Ceremony?

 A: Of course!
 Anything you would like to add makes for an even more personalized ceremony.
 I can assist you in defining where and how your creative ideas can be incorporated.